 If your elderly pet develops symptoms of arthritis, or if you suspect your pet is in any pain or discomfort, take him to the vet for a diagnosis and evaluate different treatment options.

 We highly recommend pet insurance for parents of elderly pets.
+Arthritis is a very treatable condition that many elderly pets develop and pet insurance can often help pay for many of the treatments, medications or surgical procedures your vet may recommend.
 Visit our pet insurance facts page for more information about pet insurance and other products that have helped our elderly pets live longer, better lives.